NA Bar Finder

 Frequently asked about sober bars in San Francisco

 Yes.
-San Francisco has 1 dedicated alcohol-free venue: Ocean Beach Cafe.
-An additional 4 bars run extensive NA programs alongside their full bar.
+San Francisco has 2 dedicated alcohol-free venues: Ocean Beach Cafe, The New Bar.
+An additional 13 bars run extensive NA programs alongside their full bar.